This post may contain affiliate links. Read the full disclosure

 The little town of Conwy has lots of attractions for kids, too.
 For example, the castle also has walls that surround the town which you can walk on.

 The town is small and easy to explore because it is encircled by the town walls.

 You can visit the smallest house in Great Britain.
 It’s so small the four of us in our family could barely fit inside.
 It was inhabited though until 1900 by a local fisherman!
 There’s definitely enough to do in Conwy Wales to keep the family entertained for a nice day out.

 Located at Rose Hill St, Conwy LL32 8AY.
 The castle is open daily from 9:30AM until 5PM.
 Visit by car, train or bus or take the Hop on Hop off bus tour which includes a stop at Conwy Castle and other sights in Llandudno.

 Find some fun Northern Ireland attractions to visit as a family during your UK vacation.
 This list is a little short however we will be adding to it in future.
 Stay tuned for more great things to do in Northern Ireland with kids.
 There are so many wonderful UK attractions for families to share.

 GIANTS CAUSEWAY | OUTDOOR ATTRACTIONS

-Do you have a favourite UK attractions for families we haven’t mentioned?
-Tell us about it below.
+Do you have favourite UK attractions for families we haven’t mentioned?
+Tell us about your favourite places to visit in UK for families.
 And share this post to Pinterest via the image below!
 Be sure to follow us on Facebook or YouTube for more travel inspiration like this!